RitheshShenthar/submit-to-th/README.md

  ```./submission.py --repository=[mozilla-inbound] --test-type=[functional] --revision [FILL] --treeherder-url=[http://local.treeherder.mozilla.org/] --treeherder-client-id=[FILL] --treeherder-secret=[FILL] --build-state={running|completed}   treeherder_venv
 ```

-<b>Step 1</b><br>

-Settings to create an initial submission before job is run -<br>
+<b>Customization </b>

+1. <b>Script modifications-</b> You can modify settings to suit your project and submit a job to indicate that the job is running -<br>
-1. Script commandline params need to be modified as per your project- eg:-submission.py --repository=xxxx<br>
+a.
+Script commandline params need to be modified as per your project- eg:-submission.py --repository=xxxx<br>
-2. config.py - Settings in the config.py need to be modified to suit your project and job.
-See config.py for details<br>
+b. config.py - Settings in the config.py need to be modified to suit your project and job.
+See config.py for details.<br>
-3. We can add os environment variables with the below names or optionally pass them in the commandline.
+c.
+You can add os environment variables with the below names or optionally pass them in the commandline.

 		TREEHERDER_CLIENT_ID
 		TREEHERDER_URL
 		TREEHERDER_SECRET
 		AWS_BUCKET
 		AWS_ACCESS_KEY_ID
 		AWS_SECRET_ACCESS_KEY

 	The AWS variables are valid only with the submit-to-th.py file and not with submission.py.
 The 2 files are the same for the most part, with the difference that submission.py is meant for running on local sandboxes and submit-to-th.py is meant for running on Jenkins enabled machines with S3 credentials available.<br>

+2. <b>Compatible Tests/Jobs-</b>
+The criteria for writing compatible tests or jobs are-<br>
+a.The job needs to create a simple file called ```retval.txt``` and store a "0" (on PASS) or "1" (on FAIL) in it and <b>nothing else</b>.  <br>Eg:- If a job has 100 tests and 1 has failed, the job should create a file ```retval.txt``` and in it store a job result of "1" indicating the failure and save only that integer in the file as a string(see ```testscript``` for reference)<br>
+b.
+All logging needs to be done into a file called ```log_info.txt```.<br>
+c.
+Both files need to be stored in the same folder/workspace as the submit-to-th.<br>

+##Stepwise submission process
+<b>Step 1</b><br>
-4. Set ```--build-state=running``` in the CLI command.
+Run the script commandline ./submission.py or ./submit-to-th with ```--build-state=running``` in the CLI command.<br>
 <b>Step 2</b><br>

-Whatever job/test suite needs to be run, is run.(eg:-```testscript``` in our case)<br>
+Whatever job/test suite needs to be run, is run.(eg:-```./testscript``` in our case)<br>
-The criteria for writing compatible test jobs are-<br>
-1. The job needs to create a simple file called ```retval.txt``` and store a "0" (on PASS) or "1" (on FAIL) in it and <b>nothing else</b>.  <br>Eg:- If a job has 100 tests and 1 has failed, the job should create a file ```retval.txt``` and in it store a job result of "1" indicating the failure and save only that integer in the file as a string(see ```testscript``` for reference)<br>
-2. All logging needs to be done into a file called ```log_info.txt```.<br>
-3. Both files need to be stored in the same folder/workspace as the submit-to-th.
-This is to enable visibility during Step 3.<br>

-<b>Step 3</b><br>
+<b>Step 3</b> <br>

-Run the script commandline ./submission.py or ./submit-to-th with ```--build-state=completed``` in the CLI command.
+Run the script commandline ./submission.py or ./submit-to-th with ```--build-state=completed``` in the CLI command.<br>
 <b> Step 4</b><br>
 Verify that results are popping up on treeherder.
 Ensure correct Tier is checked in the Dropdown.

 #Troubleshooting